-- All materials that will be made available for curbside pickup have been quarantined for 3 days and will be quarantined again for 3 days before re-circulating.
+- All materials that will be made available for curbside pickup have been quarantined for five days and will be quarantined again for five days before re-circulating.

 - Additionally, we will initially be loaning Pelham-owned books, DVDs and CDs only.